varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 and give remote users access via a secure connection to the local machine, using ssh/VPN or similar.

-If you use `ssh` you can restrict which commands each user can execute to just `varnishadm`, or even to wrapper scripts around `varnishadm`, which only allow specific CLI commands.
+Using `sudo` and wrapper scripts it is possible to control which users can run which `varnishadm` CLI commands.

 It is also possible to configure `varnishd` for "reverse mode", using the '-M' argument.
 In that case `varnishd` will attempt to open a